rforge/copula/www/book/04_fitting.md

 ---
-title: R script for Chapter 4 of Elements of Copula Modeling with R
+title: Code from Chapter 4
 author: Marius Hofert, Ivan Kojadinovic, Martin Mächler, Jun Yan
 ---

+Below is the R code from Chapter 4 of the book "Elements of Copula Modeling with R".
+The code is also available as an [R script](scripts/04_fitting.R).

 <!-- Copy script here and indent everything by 4 columns -->